The 20 Best All-Inclusive Resorts for Families

 Nickelodeon Hotels & Resorts Punta Cana, Dominican Republic

 Yup, there’s more than one Nickelodeon Resort, and this one in Punta Cana actually came on the scene first.
-It’s a boost for anyone looking for a bargain, since prices are lower than its Mexico sister property, and it’s a more affordable kid-friendly experience than Disney World, with just as much of a fun factor for your tiny travelers.
-You can book a stay here for just $149 per person, and all meals, beverages (alcoholic and otherwise), and 24-hour room service are included.
-Kids will also get to meet Dora the Explorer, the Teenage Mutant Ninja Turtles, and other beloved characters from Nickelodeon.
+This is one of the best all-inclusive resorts for families looking for a bargain, since prices are lower than its Mexico sister property, and it’s a more affordable kid-friendly experience than Disney World, with just as much of a fun factor for your tiny travelers.
+When you book a stay here, all meals, beverages (alcoholic and otherwise) and 24-hour room service are included.
+Kids will also get to meet Dora the Explorer, the Teenage Mutant Ninja Turtles and other beloved characters from Nickelodeon.
 Oh, and they’ll get slimed—as in, really covered with green goo like on TV—and that’s sure to make them smile long after the trip is over.

 Pros: